ericgarciaresearch/noaa_sedna/README.md

 **SEDNA Account**

 First of all, you need to get an account setup.
-Talk to your supervisor for this.
+Talk to your supervisor for this or if you work at PIFSC you can submit a [Jira ticket](https://apps-st.fisheries.noaa.gov/jirasm/servicedesk/customer/portal/4.)

 You will need to create an new password:
 * 14 characters long
 * cannot have the same character twice in a row , for example “aa” , “55”
 * both upper and lower case characters
 * contain digits and symbols

 **Connecting to SEDNA:**